n7on/docker-internals/README.md

 Docker Engine runs a daemon called containerd, which will provide a service that can be used for managing Docker containers.
 Such as starting, stopping or pulling images.
 This service is used by the Docker Client executable `docker`.
 Normally the client connects to containerd using the Docker UNIX socket file descriptor `/var/run/docker.sock`.
 When a container is started, an executable path within image is provided from client.
 And Docker uses a Docker Runtime called `runc` to isolate the process using namespaces, mount `/dev` & `/sys` filesystems, change root of filesystem using `pivot_root` and so forth.
 For example, `docker run -it nginx bash` will connect to containerd and send command to run `bash` in `nginx:latest` image filesystem.
 Containerd will use `runc` to execute bash.
 And because of `-it` flags, a shared `TTY` device will be created in host that has `STDIN`, `STDOUT` & `STDERR` from bash connected to it.
 And it's `TTY` will be redirected by `containerd` to `docker` client, basically as a reverse shell.

 ## Docker Runtime
 Docker containers are created by the Docker Runtime `runc`.
 And a container are simply an isolated environment where processes can run. `runc` need a filesystem and a `runtime configuration` in order to create a container.
-So to use `runc` directly we could do following:
+Or more correctly, [Docker Engine](#docker-engine) translates information from `OCI image apecification` to `OCI runtime specification` and provides that to`runc`.
+And we're missing that logic, but we could create a base `OCI specification` using `runc spec` that we could later manually edit:

 ```bash
 docker run --name ubuntu ubuntu